Death and state funeral of Jimmy Carter: Washington National Cathedral funeral service

 Washington National Cathedral hosted the state funeral service on January 9, 2025, which was officiated by the presiding bishop of the Episcopal Church, Sean Rowe, along with the Bishop of Washington, Mariann Budde, and the dean of the cathedral, Randolph Hollerith.

 President Biden delivered Carter's eulogy.
 In addition, Joshua and Jason Carter, Carter's grandsons, delivered readings and the opening homily was delivered by the Reverend Andrew Young, a civil rights leader who was also Carter's former United States ambassador to the United Nations.
 His grandson, James Carter IV, also quoted Matthew 5:1–16.
 Eulogies were delivered by Jason and Joshua Carter; Steven Ford on behalf of his father, Gerald Ford, Carter's predecessor as president and opponent in the 1976 presidential election, who died in 2006; Ted Mondale on behalf of his father, Walter Mondale, Carter's vice president, who died in 2021; Stuart E. Eizenstat, issues director of Carter's 1970 gubernatorial campaign, Chief Domestic Policy Adviser during Carter's presidency and former United States ambassador to the European Union; and Reverend Young.
 Carter's personal pastor, Tony Lowden, was also among those who delivered a pastoral prayer.
 Music at the service was provided by the Armed Forces Chorus, the National Cathedral Choir, the U.S. Coast Guard Band, and the U.S. Marine Orchestra.

 Musical pieces played before the commencement of the funeral service included "God of Our Fathers", "Abide with Me", "America the Beautiful", "My Shepherd Will Supply My Need", "Thou Gracious God, Whose Mercy Lends", "Be Still, My Soul", and "Come, Thou Almighty King".
 Music during the service included a rendition of "The Road Home" by the National Cathedral Choir, "Amazing Grace" by Phyllis Adams and Lelia Bolden of Song Rise to Thee.
 Garth Brooks and Trisha Yearwood performed John Lennon's "Imagine", while the U.S. Marine Orchestra and Armed Forces Chorus sang "Eternal Father, Strong to Save".
 The recessional hymn was "All Hail the Power of Jesus' Name".
 All five living U.S. presidents were in attendance, as well as all living U.S. first ladies, except Michelle Obama.
-Also in attendance were Vice President Kamala Harris and Second Gentleman Doug Emhoff, and former vice presidents Dan Quayle, Al Gore, and Mike Pence (as Dick Cheney was absent), along with vice president-elect JD Vance.
+Also in attendance were Vice President Kamala Harris and Second Gentleman Doug Emhoff, and former vice presidents Dan Quayle, Al Gore, and Mike Pence (as Dick Cheney was absent), as well as all living U.S. second ladies, except Tipper Gore and Lynne Cheney, along with vice president-elect JD Vance and incoming second lady Usha Vance.